ddasutein/Discord-RPC-Customizer/README.md

 ## Known issues

-* Does not run on any OS older than the Windows 10 (1803) April 2018 Update.
-Currently working on a solution to enable backwards compatibility for older versions, including Windows 8.1 and 7.
+* If you experience the `System.Windows.Markup.XamlParseException` on Windows 8.1 or Windows 10 version 1803 or later, kindly install the [Microsoft Visual C++ Redistributable for Visual Studio 2017 (x86 and x64).](https://visualstudio.microsoft.com/downloads/).
+I am still currently investigating the issue on Windows 7.

 ## Credits